gasteigerjo/lcn/README.md

 Reference implementation of the locally corrected Nyström kernel approximation, sparse Sinkhorn and LCN-Sinkhorn.
 These fast methods for optimal transport have been proposed in our paper

 **[Scalable Optimal Transport in High Dimensions for Graph Distances, Embedding Alignment, and More](https://www.daml.in.tum.de/lcn)**
-by Johannes Klicpera, Marten Lienen, Stephan Günnemann
+by Johannes Gasteiger, Marten Lienen, Stephan Günnemann
 Published at ICML 2021.

+Note that the author's name has changed from Johannes Klicpera to Johannes Gasteiger.

-The paper furthermore proposed the graph transport network (GTN), whose implementation you can find in [this accompanying repository](https://github.com/klicperajo/gtn).
+The paper furthermore proposed the graph transport network (GTN), whose implementation you can find in [this accompanying repository](https://github.com/gasteigerjo/gtn).

 In addition to LCN and sparse Sinkhorn, this repository furthermore contains useful implementations of various other variants of Sinkhorn:
 - full Sinkhorn